-Surprisingly, the correlation analysis showed that the numerical IQ was negatively correlated with familiarity with non-symbolic math demonstrations, meaning that the higher the student’s numerical IQ was, the less familiar they were with non-symbolic demonstrations.
-Furthermore, the engagement with math in hours was positively related to having enough time to follow the non-symbolic demonstration.
-This might reflect the fact that experience with mathematics is helpful in following the demonstrations more quickly, even if they are in a non-symbolic format.
+Surprisingly, the correlation analysis showed that the numerical IQ did not correlate with any self-reflection.
+The engagement with math in hours was positively related to having enough time to follow the non-symbolic as well as the symbolic demonstration.
+This might reflect the fact that experience with mathematics is helpful in following the demonstrations more quickly, no matter which format they are presented in.
+Furthermore, the engagement with math in hours positively related to understanding the symbolic demonstrations.
+This might reflect the fact that symbolic proofs are more widely used in university math settings.